Grade Curve Calculator

 • To maintain consistent class averages.

-• To reward the relative performance rather than raw scores.
+• To reward relative performance rather than raw scores.

 Here is the workflow that teachers use:

-3. Enter those highest and lowest values into the Grade Curve Calculator.
+3. Enter those mean and standard deviation values into the Grade Curve Calculator.

 4. Review the grade curve distribution output to ensure balance.